 In 2012 his new collection of essays 'New Ways to Kill Your Mother: Writers & Their Families' appeared, as did his edition for Penguin Classics of 'De Profundis and Other Writings' by Oscar Wilde.
 Also in 2012, his novel 'The Testament of Mary' was published and was short-listed for the Man Booker Prize in 2013.
 In April 2013 'The Testament of Mary' opened on Broadway with Fiona Shaw, directed by Deborah Warner and was nominated for a Tony Award for Best New Play.
-The Broadway production will transfer to the Barbican in London in May 2014.
+The production transferred to the Barbican in London in May 2014.
+In July 2014 it opened in Barcelona in a Spanish production, with the actress Blanca Portillo.
 In 2013 it was released as an audio book with Meryl Streep.

 Colm Toibin's eighth novel 'Nora Webster' will be published in October 2014 and his 'On Elizabeth Bishop' will appear from Princeton University Press in April 2015.
 Colm Toibin is President of Listowel Writers Week and chair of Pen World Voices in New York.